About the clinic

 Dental Assisting Intraoral Clinic

 - Fluoride application

 Licensed dentists from the community work with our Dental Assisting students to provide basic fillings.
 These appointments are limited and are available only to current clients of our Dental Hygiene or Denturism Clinics.

 Note: We do not offer emergency care or extensive dental treatment such as extractions, surgery or orthodontics.

-Note: We now accept Ontario Works and ODSP third party payment.
+Note: We now accept Ontario Works (OW) and Ontario Disability Support Program (ODSP) third party payment.
 Please call the clinic for further details.

 Frequently asked questions (FAQs)

 As a teaching clinic, the services we offer support the learning outcomes of our Dental Hygiene, Dental Assisting and Denturism students.